Ralph Tresvant

-Ralph Edward Tresvant (born May 16, 1968) is an American singer, songwriter, actor and record producer, best known as the lead singer of R&B group New Edition.
-As a solo artist, Tresvant released the album Ralph Tresvant (1990).
+Ralph Edward Tresvant (born May 16, 1968) is an American R&B singer, songwriter, and record producer, best known as the lead singer of R&B group New Edition.
+As a solo artist, Tresvant released his double platinum-selling debut album Ralph Tresvant (1990).
 In 2008, he began touring with Bobby Brown and Johnny Gill in a new group named Heads of State.
+On February 3, 2023, Tresvant became host of the syndicated radio show Love and R&B, heard on WOSF.

 Early life

 Tresvant was born on May 16, 1968, in the Roxbury section of Boston, Massachusetts, the son of Patricia Tresvant and Ralph Hall.
 Tresvant grew up enjoying music with his younger siblings, sister LaTonya and brother Andre.
 When some junior high school friends got the idea to put a group together, Tresvant and three others – Bobby Brown, Ricky Bell and Michael Bivins – started performing at local talent shows.
 They were spotted by a local up-and-coming producer and songwriter, Brooke Payne, a local manager and choreographer, who encountered the boys at a local talent show in Roxbury.